kckenneth/GenomicAssembly/execution.md

 **Note**

-I've seen others use `spark-defaults.conf` and change the `spark.master` to `yarn` replacing the `spark://master:7077`.
+If you don't set up the spark environment, it will throw an error when you submit `spark-submit` job.
+I've also seen others use `spark-defaults.conf` and change the `spark.master` to `yarn` replacing the `spark://master:7077`.
 More <a href=https://www.linode.com/docs/databases/hadoop/install-configure-run-spark-on-top-of-hadoop-yarn-cluster/>details</a>.

+When you run spark job on yarn, there are two modes you can use: cluster and client modes.
+Understanding the difference between the two modes is important for choosing an appropriate memory allocation configuration, and to submit jobs as expected.
+A Spark job consists of two parts: _Spark Executors_ that run the actual tasks, and a _Spark Driver_ that schedules the Executors.

+- Cluster mode: everything runs inside the cluster.
+You can start a job from your laptop and the job will continue running even if you close your computer.
+In this mode, the Spark Driver is encapsulated inside the YARN Application Master.

+- Client mode the Spark driver runs on a client, such as your laptop.
+If the client is shut down, the job fails.
+Spark Executors still run on the cluster, and to schedule everything, a small YARN Application Master is created.

+Client mode is well suited for interactive jobs, but applications will fail if the client stops.
+For long running jobs, cluster mode is more appropriate.

 ### Making less verbose in spark-submit [Optional]